Guar gum futures up on rising demand

 Magazine Archives

-New Delhi, May 6 (PTI) Guar gum prices rose by Rs 71 to Rs 9,015 per 5 quintal in futures trade Monday amid upbeat export demand at the physical markets.
-At the National Commodity and Derivatives Exchange, guar gum for delivery in June traded higher by Rs 71, or 0.79 per cent, at Rs 9,015 per 5 quintal, showing an open interest of 49,825 lots.
-The delivery for May was also up by Rs 65, or 0.74 per cent, to Rs 8,854 per 5 quintal, mirroring an open interest of 19,020 lots.
-PTI RUJ SHWSHW
+New Delhi, Apr 1 (PTI) Guar gum prices rose by Rs 54 to Rs 8,990 per 10 quintal in futures trade Monday amid upbeat exports demand in the physical markets.
+At the National Commodity and Derivatives Exchange, guar gum for delivery in May was trading higher by Rs 54, or 0.6 per cent, to Rs 8,990 per 10 quintal, showing an open interest of 29,005 lots.
+The delivery for June, too, was up by Rs 52, or 0.7 per cent, to Rs 9,100 per 10 quintal, mirroring an open interest of 36,160 lots.
+PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today